jingyuanli-hk/jingyuanli-hk/README.md

 # Dr. Jingyuan Li

 ## 👋 About Me
-I am a researcher and academic specializing in theory of risk and uncertainty, with expertise in Lean 4.
+I am a researcher and academic specializing in theory of risk and uncertainty.
 Currently affiliated with Lingnan University, my research focuses on applying formal methods to managerial decision analytics.

 ## 🔭 Research Interests
 - risk and uncertainty theory